Menno Rasch kijkt uit het raam van zijn kantoor

 Innovative clout

 How much room does Menno Rasch give his team to innovate?
-To discover techniques and applications without having to lead to concrete results immediately?
+To discover techniques and applications without it having to lead to concrete results right away?

-“That’s an excellent question because it sometimes creates tensions.
+"That's a very good question, because that sometimes creates tensions.
 We are a project organisation that has to deliver projects.
-Our hours contribute directly to the project goals for which we receive funding.
-Occasionally, there is some time between projects to innovate or try something new.
-Unfortunately, that doesn’t always happen as much as we would like.
-So, colleagues sometimes develop exciting, innovative things in their spare time.
-Of course, that’s not what I aim for as a manager.
-However, it does show how involved and enthusiastic the employees are.
-But I indeed would like to have a little more innovative clout.”
+Our hours contribute directly to the project goals, because that's what we receive funding for.
+Occasionally there is some space between those projects to innovate or try something new.
+Unfortunately, that does not always work out by a long shot.
+And never as much as we would actually like.
+It does happen that colleagues develop exciting, innovative things in their spare time.
+Of course, that is not what I as a manager am aiming for.
+However, it does show how committed and enthusiastic employees are.
+But it is true that I would very much like to have a bit more innovative clout."

-“I always have new ideas and love the research profession.
+"I always have ideas and love the research profession.
 However, a third love has been added: heritage.
-Since January 1, I have been chairman of NDE, the Digital Heritage Network.
-It’s a network supported by the KB National Library, the National Archives, Beeld & Geluid, Het Nieuwe Instituut, the Netherlands Cultural Heritage Agency and the KNAW Humanities Cluster.
-NDE is a networking organisation that helps institutions preserve, access and connect their digital heritage to other collections.
-This is a fun organisation to devote my time and attention to, because all these institutions are dealing with the same challenges: Making digital heritage available to researchers and the public.”
+Since 1 January, I have been chairman of NDE, the Digital Heritage Network.
+That's a network, supported by the KB national library, the National Archive, Sound & Vision, the New Institute, the Cultural Heritage Agency and the KNAW Humanities Cluster.
+NDE is a network organisation that helps institutions to best preserve, access and connect their digital heritage to other collections.
+This is a fun organisation to invest time and attention in, because all these heritage institutions are dealing with the same kind of challenges: Making digital heritage available to researchers and the public."

 Text: Edwin Ammerlaan